Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The molecular dynamics simulation codes are created in several settings, and they are discussed in the articles.
 Gaint charge inversion is about the macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
-The simulation code @chginv5.f03 with parm_inv15.h and CIMV15_config.START3 is used.
+The simulation code is @chginv5.f03 with the paramer file parm_inv15.h and the configure file CIMV15_config.START3.
 The equation of motion has the Lengevin thermostat on top of Coulomb and Lennard-Jones forces, as are the first 40 lines of the title, author, equation of motion, and structure of the code.
 Other important remarks are explained thereafter.